Blistered Shishito Peppers are delicate and mild, with a hint of sweetness and heat. Make this recipe for an easy snack or appetizer!

 Can you guess what stood out?
 I couldn’t get enough of their blistered shishito peppers, which go so well with icy cold beer.

 I had to have more of these peppers as soon as I got home.
-They’re incredibly quick and easy to prepare, and taste great with fresh lemon juice and a pinch of salt.
-However, I also love them with homemade aioli.

 Looking For More Party Appetizers?